 The journey and process toward any goal can be hard, time consuming and can sometimes feel worthless, but a lot of the time, the harder you work, the better it feels when you reach that final result.
 This idea is captured fantastically in this lively and exciting typographical poster by Australian designer Gemma O’Brien.
 The incorporation of the arrows and target into the piece enhances the meaning behind the words, which are each crafted beautifully with an engrossing attention to detail.
 Aim high and if you miss, just reload and re-aim.

 Many human beings by nature like to connect with things, particularly ideas.
 They can sit in a room and be dealt facts until the cows come home, but if you engage and connect with them, you can ‘enthrall them with story’.
 Introducing that little bit of compassionate connection can give your work, your pitch, your goals that extra added boost.
 Get inspired to begin crafting a story with this vibrant poster by Kate Moross.
-Originally designed as a part of a series of typographical illustrations for Nokia, Moross has hand crafted this colourful and full-of-character type piece.
-The vibrant colour scheme, bright patterns and sharp contrast with the black background makes for a stunning piece of work that is most definitely enthralling.
+Originally designed as a part of a series of typographical illustrations for Nokia, Moross has handcrafted this colorful and full-of-character type piece.
+The vibrant color scheme, bright patterns and sharp contrast with the black background make for a stunning piece of work that is most definitely enthralling.

 There will always be a few bumps in the road, but a road without any bumps doesn’t tend to get anywhere great.
-Learn to expect, tolerate and deal with those bumps with this poster from Sevenly that visualises the words of Frederick Douglass.
-With unique hand crafted lettering, some vintage-inspired graphics and a rustic feel to it, this poster has a distinctly personal and individual touch to it that is sure to motivate you to push past those struggles.
+Learn to expect, tolerate and deal with those bumps with this poster from Sevenly that visualizes the words of Frederick Douglass.
+With unique handcrafted lettering, some vintage-inspired graphics and a rustic feel to it, this poster has a distinctly personal and individual touch to it that is sure to motivate you to push past those struggles.